 3. Leave enough room

-It is important to remember that the text will not shift in order to make room if the information being populated does not fit.
-Make sure you give plenty of room for information to populate, otherwise you will find text being overwritten like in the following example.
+REMEMBER: the text will not shift in order to make room if the information being populated does not fit.
+Give plenty of room for information to populate, otherwise, you will find text being overwritten like in the following example.

 In the example above, not enough room was left to populate the company name and you can see the illegible result below.

 Instead, leave plenty of room like in the example above so you will get the result below.
 You may also notice we broke the line so that the entire name would fit without it possibly overflowing within the space of the tag.

 This goes for paragraphs as well.
 If trying to populate an entire paragraph, make sure there is enough space and we suggest removing any horizontal rules meant for positioning text.

 Since the area isn't sufficient enough and because of horizontal rules on the page, the information is rather illegible.

 In the example above, you can see we left plenty of space and removed the horizontal rules so the text can populate without any interference.